nguyenq/VietOCRfx/README.md

 ## VietOCRfx

-A JavaFX GUI frontend for Tesseract OCR engine.
+A JavaFX GUI frontend prototype for Tesseract OCR engine.
 Supports optical character recognition for Vietnamese and other languages supported by Tesseract.

 VietOCR is released and distributed under the [Apache License, v2.0](http://www.apache.org/licenses/LICENSE-2.0).